Running Event Store

 Shutting down an Event Store node

 kill -9.
-However, it is also possible to initiate a shutdown via the web UI, by clicking on the Shutdown Server button located on the Admin page.
-This may be useful if you do not have console access to the node, or need to script initiating a shutdown.
+It is also possible to initiate a shutdown via the Admin UI, by clicking on the Shutdown Server button located on the Admin page.
+This may be useful if you do not have console access to the node or need to script initiating a shutdown.

 To secure Event Store, you can bind the server to the localhost interface and install a reverse proxy such as nginx or Varnish on the public IP.
 Read this guide for an example of setting up Event Store with Varnish.